TrueBurn/codebase-scribe-ai/docs/LLM_CLIENTS.md

             logging.error(error_msg)
             raise ClientInitializationError(error_msg) from e
 ```
+## MessageManager

+The `MessageManager` class is a utility class that standardizes message formatting for different LLM providers.
+It provides a centralized place to define system and user prompts for various documentation generation tasks, ensuring consistency across the application.

+### Key Features

+- Version tracking for API compatibility
+- Input validation for all parameters
+- Comprehensive documentation with examples
+- Type hints for better IDE support
+- Multi-stage token reduction strategy
+- Final class design (not meant to be subclassed)

+For detailed information about the `MessageManager` class, see [MESSAGE_MANAGER.md](MESSAGE_MANAGER.md).

 ## LLM Utilities

+The `llm_utils.py` module provides shared utility functions used by all LLM clients.
+These utilities handle common tasks like formatting project structure, analyzing dependencies, and processing LLM responses.
 The `llm_utils.py` module provides shared utility functions used by all LLM clients.
 These utilities handle common tasks like formatting project structure, analyzing dependencies, and processing LLM responses.

 ### Key Features